Do you want to know how WhatsApp became the best messaging app on android?

 No surprise, we want to learn how to develop an application like WhatsApp!

-The nature of the app is display in its name.
+The nature of the app is displayed in its name.

 It offers us to reach our friends or families to find out how they are feeling.